declan93/PGS-LMM/README.md

 # PGS-LMM
+Linear mixed-models for association studies fail to account properly for off-target genetic effects.
+We found that inclusion of a leave-one-chromosome-out polygenic score (LOCO-PGS) as a fixed effect covariate increases statistical power in GWAS.
+We term this methodology PGS-LMM.

 This pipeline is written for a HPC system running SLURM resource scheduler but can be simply modified for other schedulers such as `SGE`.

 The pipeline assumes the starting point is chromosome genotype data in pfile format.